aaravdave/Pygame-Visualization/README.md

 ```commandline
 pip install python3D
 ```
-It's as simple as that-- you can now start writing your first 3D script.
+You can now start writing your first 3D script.
 Paste the following code to get started.
 ```python
 import engine as e